taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ## Chapter 1

 ### Page 1

+"Nana?"

+"Yes, Minkinho?"

+"Can you tell me the story of when you first made eSyrup?"

+"That again, Minkinho?"

+"Please pretty please?"

+"Haha, well I think I may have forgotten how it starts..."

+"I remember!
+'There were once 3 researchers - a molecular biologist, a materials scientist, and an electronics engineer.'"

+"That's right..."

+### Page 2

+**"

+### old structure

 Backdrop: the glittery blackness of outer space, tempered by the light touch of the outermost layer of atmosphere.